Deep pressure can quickly help calm an anxious or overstimulated child without a lot of planning or equipment!

 - Download the free printable below to learn more!

-Why is Deep Pressure Calming?
+What is Deep Pressure Therapy and Why is Deep Pressure Calming?

-Many kids (and adults) find deep pressure input to be calming and relaxing.
+Many kids (and adults) find deep pressure therapy to be calming and relaxing.
 This is part of the reason that a massage feels so good when we’ve been stressed out.
 It’s why we see many kids who have difficulty with self-regulation and sensory processing respond positively to tools and activities that involve deep pressure (e.g. weighted blankets, squishes with a cushion or pillow, bear hugs).

 Deep pressure has been found to impact the autonomic nervous system (ANS), the part of the nervous system that regulates breathing, heart rate, and many other functions of the body.
 This means that there are actual physiological effects of deep touch pressure.
 There are two divisions of the ANS – the sympathetic nervous system and parasympathetic nervous systems (SNS and PSNS).
 The SNS is commonly characterized by the fight-or-flight response, and is the quick-responding part of the ANS.
 The PSNS is thought of as a dampening or inhibitory system.

-Deep pressure is believed to provide tactile and proprioceptive input to the body that can modulate the activity of the PSNS and SNS, bringing the systems into more of a balanced response and state of arousal.
+Deep pressure therapy is believed to provide tactile and proprioceptive input to the body that can modulate the activity of the PSNS and SNS, bringing the systems into more of a balanced response and state of arousal.
 Light touch is often perceived as alerting and even agitating to some people, while deep pressure touch is typically calming and organizing to the sensory systems.

 Who Benefits From Deep Pressure?

-While every child is different and has his or her own preferences, I consider deep pressure to be my go-to calming sensory strategy at home and at work.
+While every child is different and has his or her own preferences, I consider deep pressure stimulation to be my go-to calming sensory strategy at home and at work.
 Whether I’m working with a child who is overstimulated and can’t sit still or I’m dealing with a tantrum with one of my own kids at home, the first thing I find myself doing is getting down to their level, taking their hands, and applying deep pressure as I talk quietly to them.

 Deep pressure touch has been found to be an effective strategy for individuals with autism spectrum disorders, anxiety, hyperactivity, sensory processing disorder, developmental disabilities, and other special needs.